whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-spring/02-slip-casting/02-02-slip-cast-assignment.md

 ---
 title: 02.02 Slip Cast Assignment
 date: 2025-01-22T09:00:00
-lastmod: 2025-01-28T19:07:37
+lastmod: 2025-01-29T03:57:52
 ---

 ## Assignment Deliverables

-- 15 Slipcast copies of an object pulled from a plaster slip cast mold of that object
+- 15 Slip cast copies of an object pulled from a plaster slip cast mold of that object

 ## Overview